emerge-lang/compiler/readme.md

 #### Linux host

-To run the compiler on linux, install `llvm-18` so that e.g. `llc-18` is available as a command.
+To run the compiler on Ubuntu, install `llvm-18` and `lld-18` so that e.g. `llc-18` is available as a command.

 #### Windows host